Tallinn Marathon

 The Tallinn Marathon is an annual road marathon, held in Tallinn, Estonia.
 It is held in September and is the biggest annual marathon in Estonia.
-Both the marathon and the half marathon held the day before are categorized as Bronze Label Road Races by World Athletics.
+Both the marathon and the half marathon held the day before are categorized as Elite Label Road Races by World Athletics.

 History

 The first regularly-held marathon was held in 2010.
 Prior to this, the marathon was first held in 1989 with about 100 runners, and a half marathon and a 10 km race had been held regularly since 2000.

 In 2015, Estonian Marti Medar set a world record for completing a marathon while dribbling a basketball, finishing in 3:04:15.
 In 2017, Medar set a world record for completing a marathon while dribbling two basketballs at the same time, doing so in 3:54:16, and then set it again in 2021 with a time of 3:36:36.

 The 2020 in-person edition of the race was cancelled due to the coronavirus pandemic, with all registrants given the option of running the race virtually, transferring their entry to 2021, or obtaining a refund.